 The Designated Teacher should work closely with other staff in school to make sure the child’s progress is rigorously monitored and evaluated.
 The Designated Teacher should be able to assess whether the teaching and learning and intervention strategies being used will facilitate the young person to meet the educational targets in his or her PEP.
 If the young person is not on track to meet targets, the Designated Teacher should agree the best way forward with him or her in order to make progress, and reflect this in the PEP.

-An effective PEP’s is a ‘living’ document that should become a tool for supporting the child’s educational needs on a day to day basis.
+An effective PEP’s is a ‘living’ document that should become a tool for supporting the child’s education and development needs on a day to day basis.
 There is no standard format for PEPs as each Local Authority will have developed their own form and will offer training on how the process works in their area.
-Useful PEP’s:
+The relevant Virtual School will Quality Assure the PEP and should ensure it:

-- Set short and long term educational attainment targets agreed in partnership with the child and the carer.
+- Sets out short and long term SMART educational attainment targets agreed in partnership with the child and the carer.

-- Include information on how the progress of the child is to be rigorously monitored.
+- Includes information on how the progress of the child is to be rigorously monitored.

-- Set out how a child’s aspiration and self-confidence and ambition is being nurtured, especially in consideration of longer term goals towards further and higher education, work experience and career plans.
+- Sets out how a child’s aspiration and self-confidence and ambition is being nurtured, especially in consideration of longer term goals towards further and higher education, work experience and career plans.

-- Be a record of the child’s academic achievements and participation in the wider activities of the school and other out of school learning activities (e.g. sporting, personal development, community).
+- Is a record of the child’s academic achievements and participation in the wider activities of the school and other out of school learning activities (e.g. sporting, personal development, community).

-- Provide information which helps all who are supporting the child’s educational achievement to understand what works for him or her.
+- Provides information which helps all who are supporting the child’s educational achievement to understand what works for him or her.

-- Have clear accountability in terms of who within the school is responsible for making the actions identified in the plan happen and specifies timescales for action and review.
+- Has clear accountability in terms of who within the school is responsible for making the actions identified in the plan happen and specifies timescales for action and review - SMART targets.

 - Where a child has a statement of special educational needs, or an EHCP, the PEP should include relevant information from these and annual reviews but does not need to duplicate the information in full.